This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 3,4.
-Anti-Ret (extracellular) Antibody, preincubated with the control peptide antigen.
+Anti-Ret (extracellular) Antibody, preincubated with the negative control antigen.

 ___ Cells + Anti-Ret (extracellular) Antibody (#ANT-025), (1:20) + goat-anti-rabbit-AlexaFluor-647 secondary antibody.